Separation of Variables and Superintegrability on Riemannian Coverings: Superintegrability on covering manifolds

-for $\alpha=\beta=0$.
-The PW system can be deduced from the TTW system via Coupling-Constant-Metamorphosis and it admits first integrals of order depending on a rational parameter $h$, making it superintegrable for all rationals $h$.
-In \cite{PW}, the high-degree first integrals of the system are obtained from (\ref{powi}) and they involve trigonometric functions of $h\phi$.
-Again, as for the TTW system, whenever $\alpha$ and $\beta$ are not zero, the singularities of the potential confine the dynamics in some part of the plane and the global definition of $H_{PW}$ and of its first integrals is not an issue for $h$ non integer.
-When $\alpha$, $\beta$ are both zero, instead, the dynamics is much different and the globality becomes relevant.
+for $\alpha=\beta=0$, where $(r,\phi)$ are assumed to be polar coordinates on the plane.
+The PW system can be deduced from the TTW system via coupling-constant-metamorphosis and it admits first integrals of degree depending on a rational parameter $h$, making it superintegrable for all positive rationals $h$.
+In~\cite{PW}, the high-degree first integrals of the system are obtained from (\ref{powi}) and they involve trigonometric functions of $h\phi$.
+Again, as for the TTW system, whenever $\alpha$ and $\beta$ are not zero, the singularities of the potential confine the dynamics in some part of the plane and the global definition of $H_{\rm PW}$ and of its first integrals is not an issue for $h$ non integer.
+When~$\alpha$,~$\beta$ are both zero, instead, the dynamics is much different and the globality becomes relevant.

-The PW system and its high-order first integral can be formulated within the Hamiltonian extension procedure as described in \cite{CDRPW}, in the form
+The PW system and its high-order first integral can be formulated within the Hamiltonian extension procedure as described in~\cite{CDRPW}, in the form

-Here, we get the Kepler-Coulomb system for $c_1=c_2=0$, $E=-2a$.
-Now, the system is not explicitly written on a covering manifold of $M_1=\mathbb E^2$ and its third first integral obtained \cite{CDRPW} is globally defined, since it depends on trigonometric functions of $\phi$.
-Therefore, the KC system remains in this case superintegrable for any rational value of the parameter $h$, and its superintegrability is now determined by a polynomial in the momenta first integral of degree depending on $h$, and not by the Laplace vector, which is equivalent to the quadratic first integral provided by $K$, globally defined only for $k=2/h$ integer.
-It follows that, for $h>1$ integer, $K$ is not globally defined on $M_{\frac 1h}$. {\em In summary, the KC system obtained from (\ref{PW1}) is always globally defined.
-It is then superintegrable for any rational $h$ and the Laplace constant of motion can be replaced by a polynomial in the momenta first integral of degree depending on $h$.
-It is also quadratically superintegrable only for integer values of $k=1/h$}.
-An analogous discussion holds for the harmonic oscillator obtained as particular case of the TTW system.
+Here, we get the Kepler--Coulomb system for $c_1=c_2=0$, $E=-2a$.
+Therefore, the KC system remains in this case superintegrable for any positive rational value of the parameter $h$, and its superintegrability is now determined by a polynomial in the momenta first integral of degree depending on $h$, and not by the Laplace vector, which is equivalent to the quadratic first integral provided by $K$, globally defined only for $k=2/h$ integer.
+It follows that, for $h>2$ integer,~$K$~is not globally defined on $M_{\frac 1h}$.
+Therefore,

+\begin{Proposition} The Hamiltonian~\eqref{powi}, and its constants of motion, are globally defined on~$M_1$ only for $k=\frac 1{2h}$, with $h$ integer or half integer.
+Instead, \eqref{PW1} and its constants of motion, obtained via the extension procedure, are well defined for any $k \in \mathbb Q^+$. \end{Proposition}

+\begin{proof} The system (\ref{PW1}) is not explicitly written on a covering manifold of $M_1=\mathbb E^2$ and its third first integral obtained in~\cite{CDRPW} is globally defined, since it depends on trigonometric functions of $\phi$. \end{proof}

+\begin{Proposition} The KC system obtained from \eqref{PW1} is globally defined and Liouville integrable for all $k\in \mathbb R^+$.
+For $k\in \mathbb N^+$, the system is quadratically superintegrable with the three first integrals $H$, $L$ and~$K$.
+For $k\in \mathbb Q^+$, the system is superintegrable. \end{Proposition}